MicrosoftDocs/azure-devops-docs/docs/project/navigation/keyboard-shortcuts.md

 You can use the keyboard shortcuts listed in this topic when you work within Azure DevOps Services, the web portal for Team Foundation Server (TFS), or Team Explorer.
 In addition to these shortcuts, you can [assign your own shortcuts in Visual Studio](https://msdn.microsoft.com/library/5zwses53.aspx) from the **Tools/Options/Environment/Keyboard** page.

-For specific guidance on navigating within the web portal, see [Navigation basics](index.md).
+For specific guidance on navigating within the web portal, see [Web portal navigation](index.md).

 ## Web portal